filakhtov/gentoo-use-docs/net-libs/gnutls.md

 This flag is only working together with the `test` flag.
 Pass the `--enable-valgrind-tests` option to the configure script.
 Build and execute additional tests that are using the Valgrind tool to test GnuTLS for memory errors.

 As with the `test` flag, this one should normally be disabled.

-### zlib
-Pass the `--with-zlib` option to the configure script.
-Provide support for the Zlib DEFLATE compression method in the TLS record layer using the `libz` library.
-A compression is implemented based on RFC3749.
-These compression algorithms, may be useful in high bandwidth TLS tunnels, and in cases where network usage has to be minimized.
-It should be noted however that compression increases latency.

-It is safe to disable the flag.